QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-28-why-enterprise-architecture-matters-9e88e9.md

 **Breaking down silos:** One of EA's most significant benefits is its ability to break down organisational silos.
 In many organisations, different departments work independently, leading to inefficiencies and a lack of cohesion.
 EA can promote a unified approach, ensuring that all parts of the organisation are aligned and working towards shared objectives.
 This is particularly important in large, complex organisations where collaboration is crucial for delivering comprehensive services.

 ## EA and the Department of Education
-For the Department of Education, the benefits of EA are not just theoretical—they are essential.
+For the Department of Education, the benefits of EA are not just theoretical — they are essential.
 According to the Queensland Government Enterprise Architecture (QGEA) framework, EA is critical for several reasons:

 **Achieving strategic alignment and improved service delivery:** The department's mission is to provide quality education services to students across Queensland.
 To do this effectively, the department must ensure that its IT systems and processes align with its educational goals.
 EA helps map its current technology landscape against its strategic objectives, ensuring that all IT investments support better educational outcomes.